- Search The Registry

 - Creating Support

 *James Skivring Smith was born on this date in 1825.
 He was a Black doctor and politician.

 A native of Charleston, South Carolina, Smith was eight years old when he came to Liberia in 1833.
 He was orphaned within a year of his arrival when his parents succumbed to malaria.
-As a young man he studied medicine under Dr. James W. Lugenbeel, the white-physician with the American Colonization Society (ACS) responsible for providing medical care to the immigrants.
+As a young man, he studied medicine under Dr. James W. Lugenbeel, the American Colonization Society (ACS) white physician responsible for providing medical care to immigrants.

 After completing his medical training in the United States, Smith returned to Liberia as the ACS physician in 1849 in Sinou County and Bassa Cove in Grand Bassa County.
 Smith was first elected to the Liberian Senate from Grand Bassa County in 1855 and later became secretary of state.
 As the running mate of presidential candidate Edward J. Roye, he captured Liberia's vice presidency in the election of May 1869.